Marciahpeach/Articles---without-SQLAlchemy/README.md

 Install Dependencies
 pip install pytest

-Verify SetupEnsure the project structure matches: ls

-Expected: lib/  scripts/  tests/  .gitignore  README.md  requirements.txt
+Expected: lib/  scripts/  tests/  .gitignore  README.md

 🚀 Usage
 The primary way to verify the project is by running the debug script, which sets up the database, seeds test data, and prints verification output.